SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Results

-When compared to contemporary scientific benchmarks, the uniqueness of SPM-Bench’s evaluation framework becomes evident.
-Traditional benchmarks like MMMU \cite{yue2024mmmu} and ScienceQA predominantly rely on Exact Match (EM), which fails to distinguish between a ``near-miss'' and total ignorance.
-Recent physics-focused datasets such as PhysReason \cite{zhang2025physreason} and SEEPHYS \cite{xiang2025seephys} have begun to use standard F1-scores, but these metrics are still vulnerable to ``gaming'' behaviors where models trade precision for recall.
-As shown in Figure 7, the bimodal distribution induced by SIP-F1 creates a ``Scientific Reasoning Barrier'' that standard F1 cannot capture.
-While SuperGPQA \cite{du2025supergpqa} targets PhD-level knowledge, it remains a text-centric or descriptive-heavy evaluation.
-SPM-Bench, through its integration of SIP-F1, is the first to transform benchmarking from a simple ``test of knowledge'' into a ``stress test of scientific integrity,'' ensuring that AI agents are evaluated not just on their ability to find the right answer, but on their reliability in rejecting the wrong ones.
+When compared to contemporary scientific benchmarks, the uniqueness of SPM-Bench's evaluation framework becomes evident.
+Traditional benchmarks like MMMU \cite{yue2024mmmu} mainly rely on Exact Match (EM), which fails to distinguish between a ``near-miss'' and total ignorance.
+Recent physics-focused datasets such as PhysReason \cite{zhang2025physreason} and SEEPHYS \cite{xiang2025seephys} have begun to use standard F1-scores, but these metrics are still vulnerable to ``gaming'' behaviors.
+As shown in Figure~\ref{fig:shrink_gap}, the bimodal distribution induced by SIP-F1 creates a ``Scientific Reasoning Barrier'' that standard F1 cannot capture.
+SPM-Bench, through its integration of SIP-F1, transforms benchmarking from a simple ``test of knowledge'' into a ``stress test of scientific integrity.''